When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “No, they didn’t.
 Do you know what hospital Doris is at?”

 “No, they didn’t tell me that and I didn’t think to ask.
-I’d guess it’s Bayside Memorial since it’s the closest.”
+I’d guess it’s Bayside Memorial because that’s where they usually take emergency patients.”

 “Okay.
 I’m going to try to go there to see her.
 Has Pete been back to the house?”